Where can I find legal help?

 With pro bono legal services, lawyers volunteer to provide free legal advice and assistance to those who can’t afford a lawyer or get legal aid.

-At student legal clinics in the Lower Mainland and Victoria, law students can help those who would otherwise be unable to afford legal assistance.
+At student legal clinics in the Lower Mainland, Victoria, and BC's interior, law students can help those who would otherwise be unable to afford legal assistance.

-An option for all British Columbians to find a suitable lawyer to serve their legal needs is the Lawyer Referral Service.
-This program, operated by Access Pro Bono, can connect you with a lawyer for a free 15-minute consultation.
+An option for all British Columbians to find a suitable lawyer to serve their legal needs is the BC Legal Referral Service.
+This program, operated by Access Pro Bono, can help connect you with a lawyer, notary or paralegal for a free 15- to 30-minute consult to see if you want to hire them.

 Another option for some is instead of hiring a lawyer to handle an entire legal matter, to hire a lawyer to handle specific parts.
 Doing so “unbundles” these tasks from the parts you can do yourself.
 With unbundled legal services, you get assistance where you need it most, at a cost you can manage.